Installing and Starting RapidMiner Server

 |SMTP password||Enter the password used to authenticate the named user.|

-Complete the fields and click Next.
+Complete the fields, Test the connection and click Next.

 Installing Radoop Proxy